 About the Marine Science Fellowship Program

 This is a semester-long course designed to give high school sophomores, juniors, or seniors an opportunity to have a hands-on experience learning about the field of marine science.
-Students will learn first-hand about various topics that encompass marine science.
-They will be able to discuss career paths that marine science has to offer as well as meet different scientists within the field.
+Students will learn about various topics that encompass marine science.
+They will be able to discuss career paths that marine science has to offer as well as meet (virtually) different scientists within the field.

 Participants will have the opportunity to create their own research project during the semester.
 Students can be involved for one or two semesters.
 The second semester will allow students to engage in marine science topics in greater depth, continue their research project, and present their research to others.

 Students may also have an opportunity to earn credit through their school via either the New Hampshire Learn Everywhere or Extended Learning Opportunities programs.
-To learn more, print the Marine Science Fellowship Program ELO Guidelines and ELO Program Design Plan, and/or the Learn Everywhere course overview and discuss the opportunity with your guidance counselor.
+To learn more, print the Marine Science Fellowship Program ELO Guidelines, ELO Program Design Plan, and/or the Learn Everywhere course overview and discuss the opportunity with your guidance counselor.
 Please email Sean McKenna at [email protected] to learn more.

 - To give students a greater understanding of the field of Marine Biology through inquiry, investigation, and hands-on experiences at Seacoast Science Center, and by fostering individuals’ special interests